TheresaLui/SelfHelpContent_v2/articles/problemscopingques.cosmosdb/problemscopingques-cosmosdb-backuprestore.md

 			"visibility": "request_type == Restore of deleted or corrupted data", "controlType": "datetimepicker",
-			"displayLabel": "Restore point of your data (Required)", "infoBalloonText": "Please enter your desired restore point in your local time.
+			"displayLabel": "Restore point of your data (Required)", "infoBalloonText": "Please enter your desired restore point in your local time, we will retrieve the closest backup we have to this time.
 This form will automatically convert your entered time value to UTC when submitted.", "required": true
         },
 		{